 *Bootcamp compatible with Intel based Apple computers only.

-*For customers that want to run Windows on a Mac with an M1 processor, Windows 11 ARM is the only version compatible.
+*For customers that want to run Windows on a Mac with an Apple chip, Windows 11 ARM is the only version compatible.
 Unfortunately Edge 3.0 models (model numbers beginning with “AM73”) are not compatible with Windows 11 ARM.